Bicycle Mechanic / Bike Builder

 - Educate customers on how to properly maintain their bikes

-- Examine parts donated to insure quality products that will be on the floor for sale
+- Examine parts donated to ensure quality products that will be on the floor for sale

 - Organize parts room